indigo-dc/CloudProviderRanker/gitbook/running.md

-# Install and run Cloud Provider Ranker
+# Running the Cloud Provider Ranker

 ## Installation
 The Cloud Provider Ranker WEB Service is made of a single `.jar` file